 This low-carb and protein-dense dish is perfect for almost any occasion.

-It works as a main dish for dinner or a show-stopping appetizer at your next potluck.
 The colors are bright and vibrant, and they taste like summer on a plate.

-Once cooked, toss with pecans, grapes, cabbage (for added crunch), rosemary, and creamy Greek yogurt.
+Toss your chicken with pecans, grapes, cabbage (for added crunch), rosemary, and creamy Greek yogurt.

 Top sliced zucchini with your chicken salad and serve.

-If you are trying to eat healthily, those noodles are a problem.
+If you are trying to eat healthily, noodles are a problem.
 This chicken chow mein dish packs all the bright and salty flavors of Chinese takeout, sans the noodles.

 Comfort food doesn’t have to mean carb-heavy.
 This satisfying sheet pan dinner captures the essence of the ultimate comfort food without guilt.

-Place your seasoned chicken and veggies on a sheet pan and drizzle with sauce.
 This dish is incredibly satisfying, and it’s easy to freeze leftovers (if there are any!).